-Spend your weekends with STEM!
+Spend your afternoons and weekends with STEM!

 Have a student interested in engineering?

 Continue your child's exploration of Science and Engineering with our weekend and after school programs below!

 Caring for the World Together with Women in STEM

 For Worcester Public High School women grades 9-11

 Students and Champions* will participate in hands-on workshops related to the research of WPI women faculty and graduate students as well as take part in a team design challenge.
 They will work alongside and learn from successful women in STEM at WPI as they take part in activities designed to highlight how STEM is essential to taking care of the world we live in.

 Teachers will participate in a professional development workshop and earn PD hours and join students and champions for a hands-on workshop and design challenge.

 This intergenerational event will inspire the next generation of young women in STEM to be scientists, mathematicians, and engineers who are eager to solve the problems in our communities and the world.
 A light breakfast and boxed lunch are included.

 For more information and to register, please visit the Women in STEM website.